 Priceline vs Hotwire for Hotels — Which Blind Booking Site Saves More

-Both sites operate on the same basic premise — you give up knowing the exact hotel name before you pay, and in exchange you get a discounted rate.
+Both sites run on the same basic premise — you give up knowing the exact hotel name before paying, and in exchange you get a discounted rate.
 The discount is real.
-I’ve confirmed that repeatedly.
-But the size of that discount, and how much information you get before committing, differs in ways that actually matter when you’re picking between them.
+I’ve confirmed that repeatedly across cities, seasons, and star tiers.
+But the size of that discount, and how much information you actually get before committing, differs in ways that matter when you’re standing at checkout deciding between them.

 How Blind Booking Works on Each Platform

 Priceline’s blind booking product is called Express Deals.
-You see a star rating, a general neighborhood, a price, and a handful of amenity icons — pool, breakfast included, parking, that kind of thing.
+You see a star rating, a general neighborhood, a price, and a handful of amenity icons — pool, breakfast, parking, that kind of thing.
 What you don’t see is the hotel name.
-You book, you pay, and then the name appears.
-Priceline also has a separate product called Name Your Own Price, where you literally bid on hotel rooms, though that feature has become harder to find on the main interface and works better through workarounds that the deal-hunting community has documented extensively.
+You book, you pay, the name appears.
+Priceline also has a separate feature called Name Your Own Price, where you literally bid on hotel rooms — though that feature has gotten harder to find on the main interface and honestly works better through workarounds the deal-hunting community has documented pretty thoroughly on forums.

 Hotwire calls its version Hot Rates.
-The structure is similar — star rating, neighborhood, mystery hotel — but Hotwire tends to surface more specific amenity details before purchase.
+Similar structure — star rating, neighborhood, mystery hotel — but Hotwire tends to surface more specific amenity details before you pull the trigger.
 On a recent search in Nashville, a Hotwire Hot Rate listing told me the property had free parking, a fitness center, and was pet-friendly.
-That’s three pieces of information that genuinely narrowed down which hotel it probably was.
-Priceline’s Express Deal for the same area showed me a pool icon and a star rating.
+Three pieces of information that genuinely narrowed down which hotel it probably was.
+The Priceline Express Deal for the same area showed me a pool icon and a star rating.
 That’s it.

-The practical difference is that Hotwire gives you slightly more to work with before you commit.
-For travelers who are good at cross-referencing amenity lists with hotel review sites, this matters.
-For people who just want the cheapest rate and don’t care which Marriott property they end up in, it matters less.
+The practical difference is that Hotwire gives you slightly more to work with.
+For travelers who cross-reference amenity lists with hotel review sites — and some people get very good at this — that matters.
+For people who just want the cheapest rate and don’t particularly care which Marriott property they end up in, it matters less.
+That’s what makes that extra transparency endearing to us bargain hunters who actually use these tools strategically.

-One thing both platforms share — and this is worth stating plainly — is that neither lets you cancel.
+One thing both platforms share — worth stating plainly — is that neither lets you cancel.
 You pay, you’re done.
-No free cancellation window, no credit for future travel.
-The discount is the tradeoff for that inflexibility.
+No free cancellation window, no credit toward future travel.
+The discount is the tradeoff for that inflexibility, full stop.

 Price Comparison — Same City, Same Dates